 Join Not In Our Town at ZooMontana on the afternoon of August 28th and be in th I AM BILLINGS photo.
 This photo is a reflection of the diversity of Billings which wil be used in promoting our community.

-Not In Our Town has partnered with ZooMontana, Westpark Village Senior Living, and other organizations, to provide free entrance from 1:00pm to 4:00pm for those wishing to be in the I AM BILLINGS photo.
-The photo will be taken at 2:00pm that day.
+Not In Our Town has partnered with ZooMontana, Wells Fargo, and other organizations, to provide free entrance from 12:00pm to 4:00pm for the first 200 people wishing to be in the I AM BILLINGS photo.

 This is a great family friendly, free event to support ZooMontana, Not In Our Town, and be part or this historical moment.
 Let us show other communities across the nation how Billings can join together

 We envision an inclusive community free of hatred and intolerance, where every individual is valued and where differences are affirmed.

 NIOT Billings stands up against acts of hate and intolerance.
 We

 educate individuals, organizations and ourselves about issues of inclusion and diversity;

 facilitate courageous conversations;

 and build a community of acceptance, respect and love.

 For more than twenty years Not in Our Town Billings has stood for dignity, fairness, and equality.
 NIOT has stood with those being treated hatefully through words and/or actions.
 A hate crime made headlines recently in Billings, but people across the city quickly responded to change the story to one of love and support.
 The spirit that spawned Not in Our Town is alive and well.
 Ordinary actions taken by ordinary people in an extraordinary way make all the difference.